The Migration Museum explores how the movement of people to and from the UK across the ages has made us who we are – as individuals and as nations.

 This is a guest blog by photographer Tim Smith, a long-standing friend of the Migration Museum Project and contributor to our 100 Images of Migration exhibition.
 He describes the background to Island to Island – Journeys Through the Caribbean, a new exhibition at Leeds Central Library which runs from 27 June until 27 July 2018.
 A… Read more

-• Heart of the Nation shortlisted for Museums + Heritage Awards Temporary or Touring Exhibition of the Year
+• Heart of the Nation wins Museums + Heritage Awards Temporary or Touring Exhibition of the Year

 • Migration Museum wins Best Shop and Rising Star awards at the Cultural Enterprises Awards 2024